PSUmodeling/Cycles/docs/index.md

 #### `CROP_FILE`

 The name of the crop description file.
-This file must be located in a directory titled `Input` that is within the `Cycles` working directory.
+This file must be located in a directory titled `input` that is within the `Cycles` working directory.

 #### `OPERATION_FILE`

 The name of the operation file.
-This file must be located in a directory titled `Input` that is within the `Cycles` working directory.
+This file must be located in a directory titled `input` that is within the `Cycles` working directory.

 #### `SOIL_FILE`

 The name of the soil profile description file.
-This file must be located in a directory titled `Input` that is within the `Cycles` working directory.
+This file must be located in a directory titled `input` that is within the `Cycles` working directory.

 #### `WEATHER_FILE`

 The name of the weather file.
-This file must be located in a directory titled `Input` that is within the `Cycles` working directory.
+This file must be located in a directory titled `input` that is within the `Cycles` working directory.

 #### `REINIT_FILE`

 The name of the reinitialization file.
-This file must be located in a directory titled `Input` that is within the `Cycles` working directory.
+This file must be located in a directory titled `input` that is within the `Cycles` working directory.
 Note that it cannot be left as blank, even if reinitialization is not needed.
 Use `N/A` if reinitialization is not needed.